4 Traditional advertising benefits

 Traditional advertising benefit #3: it keeps your brand top of mind

 Actually, you don’t need to imagine: just look at the case of Coke’s biggest rival.
 A few years back, Pepsi made a radical shift away from traditional media and made a heavy social media push instead.
 The result?
 Without traditional media to keep them top of mind, Pepsi lost market share and was back on broadcast TV screens and billboards everywhere in short order (tail between their legs, presumably).
 The reasons for their failure are varied and deserving of their own case study, but it’s telling that they made a quick return to traditional media, and haven’t left since.

 The thing about traditional media is that it works even when it doesn’t lead to an instant conversion.
 Ask practically anyone in the world, and they’ll tell you of course they’ve heard of Pepsi, what a silly question!
 But without the steady drumbeat of broadcast TV ads and billboards to remind the world of their existence, people started drinking Pepsi less.

-Traditional media just sticks
+Traditional advertising benefit #4: it just sticks

 With the meteoric rise of digital media over the past couple of decades, researchers want to know: is there a difference in effectiveness between digital and traditional messages?
 The results are coming in, and they may surprise you.
 One interesting Canadian study found that people were 70% more likely to remember a message delivered via direct mail as opposed to via a digital ad, with direct mail requiring 21% less cognitive effort.
 This suggests that traditionally-delivered advertising may be easier for our brains to process and remember.
 So, if you want your message and branding to stick, you may want to consider adding traditional forms of media such as print to your media strategy.